kyeokabe/VNC-memos/FarmVNC.md

 #Connect Mac to corn via VNC

-*This is an Executive Summary of [FarmVNC](https://web.stanford.edu/group/farmshare/cgi-bin/wiki/index.php/FarmVNC)
+*This is a digest of [FarmVNC] using Screen Sharing(https://web.stanford.edu/group/farmshare/cgi-bin/wiki/index.php/FarmVNC)

 ###overview of steps